This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add Citrus Elements: Remove the pan from the heat and stir in the lemon juice, zest, and vanilla.
-This is where the magic happens – the mixture will start to thicken and reduce, developing a rich texture.
+- Add Lemon and Vanilla: Remove from heat and stir in the lemon juice, zest, and vanilla.
+The acid will start to thicken the mixture naturally.

-- Chill: Remove lemon peel from the pan and pour into a ramekin.
-Cover and chill for at least 3 hours to let set or up to overnight.
+- Strain and Chill: Remove the lemon peel, then pour the mixture into a ramekin.
+Cover and refrigerate for at least 3 hours or overnight until set.

 Notes